akippnn/aurutilsinstaller/README.md

 ### Usage
 ##### If you're an experienced user
-All you need to do is run the `aurutilsinstaller.sh` script.
+All you need to do is run the `start.sh` script.

 ##### For beginners
 Clone this repository